-Suitable grayling winter habitat during 2017 in Upper Red Rock Lake reached a minimum during the February sampling effort (Figure 11).
-At that time, suitable habitat was predicted in two areas in the northwest portion of the lake (Fig. 11).
-The estimated area of suitable winter habitat was 10 ha, the fifth lowest amount of suitable habitat recorded 1995-2017 (n=8 winters, 19 sampling occassions).
-The three lowest estimates of suitable winter habitat observed was the winter of 1995 (based on the water year starting October 1), the second year of a graduate project investigating grayling winter habitat use and distribution in Upper Lake (Figure 11; Gangloff 1996).
+Suitable grayling winter habitat during 2018-2019 in Upper Red Rock Lake was surveyed 29 January, 2019.
+At that time, no suitable habitat was predicted in the lake (Fig. 11).
+This is only the second time no suitable habitat was predicted during 1995-2018 (n = 9 winters, 21 sampling occassions).
+No suitable winter habitat was also estimated during the winter of 1995 (based on the water year starting October 1), the second year of a graduate project investigating grayling winter habitat use and distribution in Upper Lake (Figure 11; Gangloff 1996).
 Winter habitat suitability criteria, i.e., dissolved oxygen and water depth, were both highly variable during the period of record.
-For example, the area (ha) of Upper Lake with suitable dissolved oxygen and depth were 8-1016 ha, and 8-628, with mean values 295.1 (SD = 313.8) and 213.7 (SD = 198), respectively.
-Minimum area of winter habitat for the current year (2018) occurred in February (19 ha).
-There was a five-fold reduction in suitable winter habitat between January and February this winter because water depths below the ice decreased by 30 cm on average; oxygen concentrations were the same between samples.
+For example, the area (ha) of Upper Lake with suitable dissolved oxygen and depth were 8-1016 ha, and 8-628, with mean values 272.5 (SD = 308.5) and 197.4 (SD = 196.4), respectively.

-Figure 11. a) Extent of minimum area of suitable Arctic grayling winter habitat in Upper Red Rock Lake, 2017, b) 2018, c) annual estimate of minimum area of suitable habitat for water years 1995-2018, and d) grayling spawning population as a function of minimum area of suitable winter habitat for years when both were estimated.
+Figure 11. a) Extent of minimum area of suitable Arctic grayling winter habitat in Upper Red Rock Lake, 2018, b) 2019, c) annual estimate of minimum area of suitable habitat for water years 1995-2019, and d) grayling spawning population as a function of minimum area of suitable winter habitat for years when both were estimated.